• Skip to primary navigation

 7. Recharge with alone time

-My favorite part of the day, can I get an amen?
+My favorite part of the day.
+Can I get an amen?
 I like to be intentional with this time.

-Some nights, it may just be eating in peace while watching tv, but most nights I like to either journal or get out my binder and do a self-care or mindset worksheet.
+Some nights, it may just be eating in peace while watching TV, but most nights, I like to either journal or get out my binder and do a self-care or mindset worksheet.

 I visualize my goals, write anything down that I'm thinking about or that I'm grateful for, etc. Writing always balances me and brings clarity.

-Doing anything that you have a passion for or interest in helps you recharge in more ways than just physically.
-Which every mom needs.
+Doing anything that you have a passion for or interest in helps you recharge in more ways than just physically, which every mom needs.

 So those are the 7 things I try to do every day so that I can be the best mom I can be while still taking care of myself too.
-Because I've found when I neglect myself, I either over-indulge in things that make me feel worse (and make me feel guilty because I'm not present) or I burn out.
+Because I've found when I neglect myself, I either overindulge in things that make me feel worse (and make me feel guilty because I'm not present) or I burn out.

 Thank you for reading, I hope you enjoyed this article and found something to take away with you.